 Patient charges and eHealth services

 You will have to pay patient charges up to a certain amount for all your healthcare services in Norway.
 How this works is explained below.
-Norway is developing its eHealth services rapidly and these services now include an electronic prescription service and a summary care record.
+Norway is developing its eHealth services rapidly and these services now include an electronic prescription service, a summary care record and much more.

 Private health care and other health services